vuestorefront/vue-storefront/doc/api-modules/about-modules.md

 Not all of this folders and files needs to be in every module.
 The only mandatory file is `index.ts` which is the entry point.
 The rest depends on your needs and module functionality.

-- `components` - components logic related to this module (eg. Microcart for Cart module).
+- `components` - Components logic related to this module (eg. Microcart for Cart module).
 Normally it contains `.ts` files but you can also create `.vue` files and provide some baseline markup if it is required for the compoennt to work out of the box.
-- `pages` - if you want to provide full pages with your module palce them here.
+- `pages` - If you want to provide full pages with your module palce them here.
 It's also a good practice to extend router configuration for this pages
-- `store` - Vuex store associated to module
+- `store` - Vuex store associated to module.
-  - `index.ts` - default export of your Vuex Module.
-Ations/getters/mutations can be splitted into different files if logic is too complex to keep it in one file
+  - `index.ts` - Entry point and main export of your Vuex Module.
+Ations/getters/mutations can be splitted into different files if logic is too complex to keep it in one file.
+Should be used in `store` config property.
-  - `mutation-types.ts` - mutation strings represented by variables to use instead of plain strings
+  - `mutation-types.ts` - Mutation strings represented by variables to use instead of plain strings
-  - `cache-storage` - good place to instantiate offline storage if you want to make use of it in your module
+  - `cache-storage` - Good place to instantiate offline storage if you want to make use of it in your module
 - `types` - TypeScript types associated with module
-- `test` - folder with unit tests which is *required* for every new or rewritten module.
+- `test` - Folder with unit tests which is *required* for every new or rewritten module.
-- `hooks` - before/after hooks that are called before and after registration of module
+- `hooks` - before/after hooks that are called before and after registration of module.
+  - `beforeRegistration.ts` - Should be used in `beforeRegistration` config property.
+  - `bafterRegistration.ts` - Should be used in `afterRegistration` config property.
 - `queries` - GraphQL queries
 - `helpers` - everything else that is meant to support modules behavior

 # Rules and good practices

 First take a look at module template.
 It cointains great examples, good practices and explainations for everything that can be putted in module.